 How would they describe their style, both editing, and shooting?

 The same goes for their editing style!
-Do lots of scrolling through potential photographers Instagram feeds and stalking of their portfolios so you can get an idea of both their shooting and editing styles.
-These things certainly change as a photographer adjusts and grows and finds their own throughout their career, but you will likely be able to see trends.
+Do lots of scrolling through potential photographers Instagram feeds and stalking of their portfolios.
+Because this is how you can get an idea of both their shooting and editing styles.
+These things certainly change as a photographer adjusts and grows.
+They find their own throughout their career, but you will likely be able to see trends.
 Some photographers keep lots of color in their images while others don’t.
 Some have a “warmer” feel while others keep things a bit “cooler”.
-There is no right or wrong way to do any of these things, but you want to find something you vibe with the most, images that you can picture yourself and your relationship in, and that you want to look back on for decades to come!
+There is no right or wrong way to do any of these things.
+However, you want to find something you vibe with the most.
+Images that you can picture yourself and your relationship in, and that you want to look back on for decades to come!

 Who are their backups if they fall ill, or have an emergency?

 This is a big one to remember.
 Hopefully, it’s never an issue, but don’t forget that life happens and we are human after all.
 People get sick or have accidents, and you’ll definitely want your butt covered in case something goes awry.
-I know for me, I’d have to literally be hospitalized for me to miss out on capturing a wedding, but I have a solid fall back plan JUST IN CASE.
-I have a very close network of fellow photographers in this area, and beyond, and have no doubt I’d be able to find someone to step in and help me out if absolutely necessary.
+I know for me, I’d have to literally be hospitalized to miss out on capturing a wedding.
+However, I have a solid fall back plan JUST IN CASE.
+I have a very close network of fellow photographers in this area, and beyond.
+Thus, have no doubt I’d be able to find someone to step in and help me out if absolutely necessary.

-There is a built-in backup for your day as I also include a second photographer in all of my packages (whose value we will discuss another time because valuable!!).
+There is a built-in backup for your day as I also include a second photographer in all of my packages.
 The exact moment you lock in your wedding date, I reach out to my team of second shooters and secure someone for your date right away.
 Meaning if something major happened and I was absolutely unable to capture your day, there is already someone set to be there (whom I trust wholeheartedly) to document it in my place without even having to do any searching or panicking!
 That is a great feeling on my end.
-I also have an assistant who has full access to all of my back end details so if I am completely incapacitated (like in a coma or something) they know where I am supposed to be, when, and who to reach out to amend the situation.
+I also have an assistant who has full access to all of my back end details.
+So if I am completely incapacitated (like in a coma or something).
+They know where I am supposed to be, when, and who to reach out to amend the situation.